-- Asterias Boutique Hotel – we loved the location of this family-run boutique hotel.
+Asterias Boutique Hotel – $ – we loved this family-run boutique hotel.
 It was affordable, comfortable, and in a perfect location for exploring the best beaches in Milos!
 Where I stayed.

-- Miland Suites – this collection of luxury villas is located on a hilltop close by to the main port town of Adamantas.
+Miland Suites – $$$$ – luxury villas located on a hilltop, close by to the main port town of Adamantas.
 Great if you want a quiet location, a short drive from local restaurants.

-- Milos Breeze Boutique Hotel – a mix of traditional architecture and modern design, this central hotel has a beautiful infinity pool overlooking the ocean.
+Milos Breeze Boutique Hotel – $$$$ – a mix of traditional architecture and modern design, this hotel has an infinity pool overlooking the ocean.
 Located in Pollonia.

-- Melian Boutique Hotel & Spa – one of the few luxury boutique hotels on the island – snap it up if it’s available during your trip!
+Melian Boutique Hotel & Spa – $$$$ – one of the few luxury boutique hotels on the island – snap it up if it’s available during your trip!
 Where I’d want to stay next time & where I’d want to splurge.